As the fight over this Greensboro parcel gets more fierce, the plot only thickens

 Now, this small parcel that holds the Jamison Mobile Home Park is at the epicenter of a fight between groups who think their claim on the land is equally valid.

-The mobile home park, which on most nights is set to a soundtrack of passing trains and children at play, is a place few probably know exist.
+The mobile home park, which on most nights is set to a soundtrack of passing trains and children at play, is a place few probably know exists.

 With the land's estimated value of about $350,000, the maze of homes is couched between an apartment complex on one side and an abandoned building with broken windows on the other.
 Nearby train tracks run past a Sherwin Williams plant down the street, framing the area squarely in urban life.